A new inspection regime, called SIRE 2.0, will be served to all tanker vessels in the 4th quarter of 2022.

 If you are a tankerman, I can relate to you because we all have experienced it.

-Making the ship ship-shape and perfect in all safety aspects within a 24-hour voyage to the next port is not a stranger to us tanker fellows.
-Throw away the rest hours and embrace maximum stress as we pore over the questions from SIRE 1.0 checklist.
+Making the ship ship-shaped and perfect in all safety aspects within a 24-hour voyage to the next port is not a stranger to us tanker fellows.

 It actually became a good trade-off.
 The stress we undergo results in safer ships.
 And safer ships mean good business and continuous employment for us.